The market does the work for you

 - Spring: artichokes, fave, peas, asparagus, the first strawberries that aren't quite ready but you eat them anyway.

-- Summer: the tomato's brief reign, plus zucchini, peppers, basil, eggplant, peaches, melon, and every fig that's ever existed.
+- Summer: the tomato's brief reign, plus zucchini, peppers, basil, aubergine, peaches, melon, and every fig that's ever existed.

 - Autumn: porcini, chestnuts, pumpkin, the first cabbages, and the late grapes that taste like the year's apology.